ThirstyGoat/Kiqo/README.md

 	mvn package

-This will produce an executable jar in the ./target directory which can be run using the same commands and the JAR above.
+This will produce an executable jar in the ./target directory which can be run using the same commands as the JAR above.
+The Mac OS X, Windows and Linux executables will be placed in ./target/deploy.